 As you consider your choices, think through what’s important to you today and whether those factors will change as you age.

 Medicare can be complicated.
-The experience of friends or family may be of interest, but we generally recommend clients contact an insurance agent who specializes in Medicare to help assess on an individual basis which alternative might be more suitable for your needs and preferences.
+The experience of friends or family may be of interest, but we recommend contacting an experienced insurance agent who specializes in Medicare to help assess on an individual basis which alternative might be more suitable for your needs and preferences.

 That said, take what follows as foundational material for you to consider as you think about the alternatives you have.